compasjs/compas/docs/getting-started.md

 ```

 > Note: Your import may be different depending on where you create this file and
-> the outputDir in generate.js
+> the outputDirectory in generate.js

 Now it should be pretty straight forward to use the api.